espressif/esp-at/docs/en/AT_Command_Set/Wi-Fi_AT_Commands.rst

 -  **<enable>**:

-   -  1: Enable IP address settings.
+   -  1: Enable DHCP server settings.
 The parameters below have to be set.
-   -  0: Disable IP address settings and use the default IP range.
+   -  0: Disable DHCP server settings and use the default IP range.

 -  **<lease time>**: lease time.
 Unit: minute.
-Range [1, 2880].
+Range [1,2880].
 -  **<start IP>**: start IP of the IP range that can be obtained from ESP SoftAP DHCP server.
 -  **<end IP>**: end IP of the IP range that can be obtained from ESP SoftAP DHCP server.